iamarkadyt/q3maps/q3strong2018/readme.txt

 Base                    : based on q3strongholdv2.bsp, work of Remco 'SithLord' Mooijweer.
 Editor(s) used          : GTKRadiant 1.6.4 (I hate it.
 It crashes all the time!
 Always make frequent (git) commits!)
 Additional Tools        : GIMP, Photopea (online photoshop).
-Known Bugs              : Fans through sky outside (still), if you know how to fix this contact me please.
+Known Bugs              : Fans are visible through sky outside (still), if you know how to fix this contact me please.
 Build Time              : 10 days.
 Textures used           : Base Texture set, Crate textures from Evil's TexturePack II and Kiltron's Texture Pack II.
 Compile machine         : Intel I5-3330 3.0Ghz with 8GB RAM, running Kubuntu 18.10.